Skip to main content

 Which one is quietest for bedroom use?

 The Levoit Core 400S and Coway AP-1512HH tie at 24 dB on their lowest settings, making both nearly inaudible.
 The Coway's eco mode goes a step further by stopping the fan entirely when air is clean.
-The Winix 5500-2 is louder on low at 28 dB, which is still quiet but noticeable in a very still room.
+The Winix 5510 is louder, at about 35 dB in sleep mode and up to roughly 67 dB at top speed, which is noticeable and the loudest of the three at full power.

 How much do replacement filters cost for each brand?